twogg-git/java-elk/README.md

 ## Maven-Docker pluging ()

-- Use your DockerHub account (https://hub.docker.com)
+*From this point you need a DockerHub account* (https://hub.docker.com)

 mvn package dockerfile:build